De facto embassy: South Africa and neighbouring countries

 Under apartheid, South Africa maintained trade missions in neighbouring countries with which it did not have diplomatic relations, such as Rhodesia (now Zimbabwe), where, following the country's independence, the "South African Diplomatic Mission" in Salisbury (now Harare) was closed.
 A trade mission was also established in Maputo, Mozambique, in 1984, nine years after the South African consulate was closed following independence in 1975.

 Similarly, Mauritius maintained a trade mission in Johannesburg, the country's commercial capital, as did Zimbabwe, after the closure of its missions in Pretoria and Cape Town.

 Following majority rule in 1994, full diplomatic relations were established, and these became High Commissions, after South Africa rejoined the Commonwealth.

 South Korea and China

 Prior to the establishment of full diplomatic relations in 1992, South Korea and the People's Republic of China established trade offices in Beijing and Seoul, under the auspices of the China Council for the Promotion of International Trade, and KOTRA, the Korea Trade Promotion Corporation respectively.
 The South Korean office in Beijing was established in January 1991, while the Chinese office was established in April of that year.

 Other missions

+Commonwealth of Nations

+Commonwealth countries do not exchange "Ambassadors" with each other but "High Commissioners".
+This in no way implies a lack of recognition of sovereignty nor tense government to government relations.
+It is simply a vestige that the relations between the countries are not fully "foreign".
+Generally High Commissioners are appointed less formally by letters between Prime Ministers than formal letters of Accreditation to the head of state.
+There are in some cases minor enhancements in protocol where High Commissioners enjoy a "higher" precedence than Ambassadors.

+In practical terms High Commissions function exactly the same as embassies.
+Buildings have changed status to reflect the changing political and legal environment.
+Rhodesia House in London was the Southern Rhodesian High Commission, then the Rhodesian Residual Mission after UDI, then the Zimbabwean High Commission after legal independence, then the Zimbabwean Embassy after leaving the Commonwealth.